Linder Sterling: Work

 Sterling's photomontage work was influenced by the punk rock movement; the punk cut-and-paste sensibility provided a vehicle to explore rebellion, gender, commodity critique, and the body.
 Her collage work was also influenced by the art historical Dadaist heritage, in particular the work of the German artist Hannah Hoch).
 She cites Dawn Adès' 1976 'Photomontage' as a major influence.

-"Orgasm Addict" cover
+She was also influenced by Aubrey Beardsley.

 In one of her early works, possibly her best known, the cover art for the 1977 single release of "Orgasm Addict" by the punk band Buzzcocks, the collage depicts a naked woman with an iron for a head and grinning mouths instead of nipples.
 Linder has instructed her son to not release the identity of the woman whose picture she used for the collage until after her death.

 "At this point, men's magazines were either DIY, cars or porn.
 Women's magazines were fashion or domestic stuff.
 So, guess the common denominator – the female body.
 I took the female form from both sets of magazines and made these peculiar jigsaws highlighting these various cultural monstrosities that I felt there were at the time."Rolling Stone described Sterling's work as "subversive photomontages which splice images from consumer culture and glossy glamour magazines".